 The purpose of the Way Klingler Young Scholar award is to support promising young scholars in critical stages of their careers.
 Up to four awards will be given to full-time regular junior faculty in the three years following their third year review.
-The awards of up to $22,000 are intended to fund $2,000 in operating cost and to cover up to 50% of salary to afford the recipient a one semester sabbatical.
+The awards are intended to fund $2,000 in operating cost and to cover a portion of salary to afford the recipient a one-semester release from teaching.
 Individuals will be selected by the Committee on Research.

 Way Klingler Teaching Enhancement Award